teofilosalgado/hsk-worksheet-generator/README.md

 ### Generate PDF from CSV

-To generate a HSK `1` PDF file at `./output/hsk_1.pdf` from a given CSV vocabulary file located at `./output/hsk_1.csv`, you should run:
+To generate a PDF HSK `1` worksheet at `./output/hsk_1.pdf` from a given CSV vocabulary file located at `./output/hsk_1.csv`, you should run:

 ```sh
 typst compile template/main.typ output/hsk_1.pdf